immcantation/shazam/docs/topics/distToNearest.md

 mst
 :   if `TRUE`, return comma-separated branch lengths from minimum spanning tree.

+subsample
+:   number of sequences to subsample for speeding up pairwise-distance-matrix calculation.
+Subsampling is performed without replacement in each group of sequences with the same `vCallColumn`, `jCallColumn`, and junction length.
+If `subsample` is larger than the unique number of sequences in each group, then the subsampling process is ignored.
+If `NULL` no subsampling is performed.

 progress
 :   if `TRUE` print a progress bar.